-ieSProject TRUE — Citywide Ages: 11th graders Application due: Sunday, February 18, 2018 Project TRUE interns work at either the Bronx, Central Park or Prospect Park Zoo while spearheading their own research project to encompass experimental design, research methods and data analysis, with the help of Fordham University graduate students and Wildlife Conservation Society educators.
+February Deadlines to Apply ieSProject TRUE — Citywide Ages: 11th graders Application due: Sunday, February 18, 2019 Project TRUE interns work at either the Bronx, Central Park or Prospect Park Zoo while spearheading their own research project to encompass experimental design, research methods and data analysis, with the help of Fordham University graduate students and Wildlife Conservation Society educators.
 Some weekend workdays are required, and unexcused absences will result in dismissal.
 (Teens can also pay to participate as part of a different Teen Intern program, or volunteer as a Discovery Guide.)
 A $599 stipend and MetroCard are provided.

-New York Historical Society Entering grades 10, 11, or 12 or freshman year of college in Fall 2017.
-Deadline: February 26, 2018 The Student Historian High School Internship Program is designed for students in grades 10, 11, and 12 in the tri-state area.
+Girls Who Code: Free Summer Immersion Program Current female students in grades 10-11 are invited to apply for the Girls Who Code's Summer Immersion Program.
+In this free seven-week program, participants will build websites and games, and learn how to program robots.
+They will also learn computer science, get exposure to tech jobs, and join a supportive sisterhood of thousands of girls across the US.
+No prior tech experience necessary.
+Click here to apply.
+Deadline: February 15, 2019 (Early Acceptance), March 15, 2019 (Regular Acceptance) New York Historical Society Entering grades 10, 11, or 12 or freshman year of college in Fall 2019.
+Deadline: February 25, 2019 The Student Historian High School Internship Program is designed for students in grades 10, 11, and 12 in the tri-state area.
 The Student Historian Program is a comprehensive internship and youth development program that provides students with vocational and academic training, public speaking and leadership skills, and an increased understanding of American art and history.
 Through object- and inquiry-based learning, students broaden their academic perspective, increase their confidence in professional settings, and enhance their knowledge of fulfilling careers in the museum world.Paid internships may be offered to interns who are eligible for free or reduced lunch at school; otherwise, internship is unpaid.

 Applicants must live in Manhattan or attend school in Manhattan (no exceptions will be made)